Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 Characters may find themselves experiencing all kinds of conditions: getting turned into a lawn chair, using magick to turn invisible, having a pursuer shoot out one of your tires, gaining increased confidence from an inspiring speech, and the like.
 In #title_content, these kinds of conditions are modelled with assets, complications, and stress.

+#colbreak()
 === Spellcasting Conditions
 As a default, hitches on rolls to use magick almost always inflict Paradox on the caster.

-Sometimes mages use Quintessence to make their magicks blaze with reality, brilliance, and power, imposing their Will over the world. #trait[Drained] stress describes their Avatar's reserves dwindling.
+Sometimes mages use Quintessence to make their magicks blaze with reality, brilliance, and power when imposing their Will over the world. #trait[Drained] stress describes their Avatar's reserves dwindling.

 Hitches might occasionally result in other conditions, as the ST determines.
 Channelling hitched lightning might shock you as well, for instance, and inflict #trait[Damaged], and a hitched prophecy might fill one with dread, inflicting #trait[Demoralised] instead.

 Botches can grow Paradox immensely, but they can also be opportunities for mistargeted, uncontrolled magickal effects going terribly awry.

 Other complications can interfere with performing magick, depending on the mage's instruments.
-A mage relying on voice and vocalisations who is #trait[Silenced] on #trait[Gagged], one who uses movement and gestures but has her fingers #trait[Bound], or one who writes the code to reality but had #trait[Electronics Taken Away] has those complications rolled against her in tests to perform magickal effects.
+A mage relying on voice and vocalisations who is #trait[Silenced] on #trait[Gagged], one who uses movement and gestures but has their fingers #trait[Bound], or one who writes the code to reality but had #trait[Electronics Taken Away] has those complications rolled against their in tests to perform magickal effects.
 Equivalent complications might afflict mages with different practices.
-A player might also _*Hinder*_ a distinction to recognize the limitations of her training -- and pick up a sweet #pp for her trouble.
+A player might also _*Hinder*_ a distinction to recognize the limitations of their training -- and pick up a sweet #pp for their trouble.

+#colbreak()
 === Tactical Conditions
 A simple test can inflict complications such as #trait[Surrounded], #trait[Outflanked], or #trait[Exposed], or create assets like #trait[Covering Fire], #trait[In Position], or #trait[Got the Drop On You].
 If an asset applies to multiple characters, spend a #pp to let everybody in the group use it.